heatherholcomb/EffectsOfSpaceWeather/README.md

 #### To accept or reject the null hypothesis, i split the data into test and training sets, fit a linear regression model and looked at the Mean Squared Error as well as the coefficient
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinModelFinal_ISN_Precip.png" alt="How does ISN affect precipitation" title="How does ISN affect precipitation" />

+#### With MSE values at 4.85 and 3.86 which are low and tells me that we will get a very good line of fit.
+#### our p value is = -0.44 which is above the .05 threshold so we would accept the null hypothesis and say that There is no Linear relationship between the ISN and Precipitation.

 ## Space Weather Predictions
 #### fbprophet forecast model of F10.7 index.
 It seems that the forecast values line up with the actual values which is why i decided to take a further look at predictions the F10.7 index.